pderaaij/research-intrapreneurship/thesis/chapter-3.md

 ### 3.3.4 Control variables

-Education is added as a control variable to the T0 survey. @@
+Education is added as a control variable to the T0 survey.
+The meta-review study of @neessen2019 found that intrapreneurs have a higher educational level in comparison to other employees.
+Educational level is asked as "Which is your highest earned education?".
+Possible answers were: high school; bachelor; master; doctorate; other.

-The other control variable is whether or not the current job is the first job for the respondent. @@
+Prior experiences has proven to improve the recognition of opportunities [@neessen2019].
+To prevent confounding results a control variable of first job is added.

 ## 3.4 Data analysis